 Friedman argues that his idea is based on freedom and results in the ideal democratic society.
-But his experiments in South American countries turned out disastrous.
+However, his experiments in South American countries turned out disastrous.

-All economic models are restrictive – deal with limited variables and ignore others-.
-Friedman’s idea lacks the most important factor “human beings“.
+All economic models are restrictive – based on a model that deals with limited variables and ignores others -.
+Friedman’s idea lacks the most critical factor, “human beings.”
 He regards a human just like a $1 bill.
 It is rather an intellectual deception and nothing but an elitism.
-As Noam Chomsky mentions, he just wants the profit of a few over population.
+As Noam Chomsky mentions, he just wants the profit of a few over many.

-The most serious problem of this book is that it have been so popular despite of its logical pitfalls of most of the claims.
+The most serious problem of this book is that it has been so popular despite its logical pitfalls of most of the claims.
 Friedman’s argument is out of context or deceptive in general.
-One example is his preference of a flat tax rate over progressive tax rates; Friedman argues that by adopting a proper flat tax, the whole tax revenue can be increased.
+One example is his preference for a flat tax rate over progressive tax rates; Friedman argues that by adopting a proper flat tax, the total tax revenue can be increased.
 But the point of the progressive tax rate is not the amount of collected tax money but the redistribution of income.
-I don’t think Friedman did not know this simple fact.
+I do not think Friedman did not know this simple fact.

-There are 2 important arguments that need to be mentioned.
+There are two important arguments that need to be mentioned.

-- Adopting free market might cause the short-term problem but will result in long-term benefits.
+- Adopting the free market might cause a short-term problem but will result in long-term benefits.

-- History shows the opposite as we can see in the South American countries.
-You can find a lot of examples in Naomi Klein’s “The shock doctrine“.
+- History shows the opposite, as we can see in the South American countries.
+A lot of examples can be found in Naomi Klein’s “The shock doctrine.”

-- Development of Asian Tigers (Taiwan, South Korea, … , and even Japan) were due to the capitalism and free market policies.
+- Development of Asian Tigers (Taiwan, South Korea, …, and even Japan) was due to capitalism and free-market policies.